Svarozic/wedding-website-marina-stefan/README.md

 - Fonts "Didact Gothic" for sans and "Great Vibes" for serif are used
 - Keeping 3x "flower dividers" that we had on our website too.
   - I used 3x to not have only 1x to repeat all the time, if you want only one "flower divider" let me know, and I will remove others
-- page `/programm` was updated by agenda from the GoogleDoc "Текст за веб страницу"
+- itinerary page `/itinerary` was updated by agenda from the GoogleDoc
 - fix: `"Када"` and `"9. новембра 2025"`
 - fix: Title `Marina & Stefan` uses Cyrillic in `sr` locale
 - fix: All `sr` locale texts uses Cyrillic